 Even if someone convinced an airline to fly them to Costa Rica a day before their passport expired their only legitimate options would be to return home the same day or head straight to their embassy for an emergency renewal.

-As mentioned above we renew our passports at least six months before they are scheduled to expire just to avoid this sort of silliness.
+As mentioned above we renew our passports at least three months before they are scheduled to expire just to avoid this sort of silliness.

 Remember to Sign Your Passport!